-Christmas crack candy is a sweet, salty, and addicting toffee cracker treat that everyone loves.
-This gluten-free, grain-free, and dairy-free version tastes just as good without any of the junk!
+Christmas crack candy is a sweet, salty, and addicting toffee cracker treat that everyone loves during the holiday season.
+This gluten-free, dairy-free and healthier version of the saltine cracker toffee tastes just as good without any of the junk!

 A stack of Christmas Crack dessert with crackers, chocolate and caramel

-Christmas crack candy, also known as “saltine toffee” is a must-have holiday staple.
+Christmas crack candy, also known as “saltine toffee” is a must-have Christmas time staple.
 It’s typically made with Saltine crackers, a sweet caramel mixture, then covered with chocolate and cooled to perfection.
 This amazing toffee cracker candy is totally addicting and makes such a cute gift to put in a tin and give to your neighbors.
+It is my favorite of all the Christmas treats!

 Ingredient Notes